louisbranch/okitoki/README.md

 okitoki
 =======

-Prototype for just in the chat rooms.
-Pronounce as Walkie-talkie.
+Prototype for just in time chat rooms.
+Pronounce as _Walkie-talkie_.